21 Dec Medical Students Choose Wisely

 Since starting our clinical rotations, we’ve been confronted with similar barriers to providing high-value care to patients.
 We lack experience, and need guidance from our supervisors about many things, including when it is appropriate to order tests and medications, and when it is not.
 Medical students generally learn in environments that can promote overuse – such as academic hospitals where advanced health care technologies and access to an array of specialists is the norm.
 Evidence demonstrates that habits learned in training have a formative, long-lasting effect on appropriate use of tests and treatments by individual physicians.

 When we receive praise from our supervisors for thinking through all of the possibilities and ruling them out, we sometimes misinterpret this as a message that doing more tests is always better.
 And that is because sometimes the praise for recognizing the rare diagnosis is not always balanced with praise for recognizing the need to demonstrate restraint when tests aren’t necessary.
 While we learned what tests to order in the classroom, we didn’t feel like we always learned when the tests are warranted and when they’re not.
 Like many of our fellow medical students in Canada, we feel that we are unable to initiate that conversation to ask about unnecessary care.
+Many medical students are trying to Medical College Admissions Test (MCAT) so it may be a good idea to test yourself with Jack Westin’s daily mcat questions.

 Six rules for medical students and trainees in health resource stewardship